Gnomeek/douban_stats_widget/README.md

 ### feel free to submit MR to help me!

 - [x] use canvas to render components to img just like github_stats_card
 - [ ] add medium size card
+- [ ] move API from inspirecloud to Heroku/Vercel

 ## Project setup
 ```